qmutz/xenadmin/README.md

 -------------

 The preferable way to contribute patches is to fork the repository on Github and then submit a pull request.
-If for some reason you can't use Github to submit a pull request, then you may send your patch for review to the

 License
 -------